danielfontoura182/test/README.md

 **The Quiz** is a simple quiz game.
 The purpose of doing this project was to practice DOM manipulation, JavaScript asynchronus features and programming logic. **Object-oriented programming** (OOP) used as paradigm.
 See in action [here](https://danielfontoura182.github.io/the-quiz/).

+## Short Description

+**The Quiz** has 10 questions per round, more than 30 categories and 3 difficulty levels.

+Every answer is checked and a modal pops to show if it is correct or wrong.
+If wrong, the correct answer is showed.

+In the end, a modal pops to show the final result.

 ## Technologies

 - HTML